LOGCFL

 In computational complexity theory, LOGCFL is the complexity class that contains all decision problems that can be reduced in logarithmic space to a context-free language.
-This class is situated between NL and AC1, in the sense that it contains the former and is contained in the latter.
-Problems that are complete for LOGCFL include many problems whose instances can be characterized by acyclic hypergraphs:
+This class is closed under complementation.
+It is situated between NL and AC1, in the sense that it contains the former and is contained in the latter.
+Problems that are complete for LOGCFL include many problems that can be characterized by acyclic hypergraphs: